ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

 A secondary workspace is a workspace with which the dedicated resources are shared.

-This workspace can deploy the virtual server instances and volumes against the dedicated resources that are shared with the workspace.
+This workspace can deploy the virtual server instances on the dedicated resources that are shared with the workspace.

 A secondary workspace cannot further share a resource (that it does not own) with another workspace.